Safe Shutdown v1.2 for Adafruit Powerboost.

 - Circular Low is the low battery pin, usually BCM/GPIO17 (physical pin 11)

 Please take care when handling and soldering these boards.
 They include static-sensitive components and have a low thermal mass.
-Damaged boards with burnt traces or pads cannot not be replaced.
+Damaged boards with burnt traces or pads cannot be replaced.

 I also have a limited quantity of the following heatsinks.
 Help keep your temperatures down passively.